 At Rehoboth Beach Dental, our dentures are outstanding in their performance and look.
-Whether you are in need of your first set of dentures, you need to upgrade to a more modern and natural-looking set of dentures, or you simply need ongoing denture and periodontal care, call our office today to schedule an appointment.
+Whether you need your first set of dentures, you need to upgrade to a more modern and natural-looking set of dentures, or you simply need ongoing denture and periodontal care, call our office today to schedule an appointment.

 We will help you get the look and fit you want, teach you how to care for your dentures properly, and will check in with you at regular intervals to make sure that your dentures are fitting comfortably and you are happy.

 Even when you have dentures, it’s essential to keep up with twice-yearly dental examinations.
 The shape of your gums will change over time, and to keep the fit comfortable, it will occasionally be necessary to adjust your dentures or even replace them with a completely new set.

 Call our Rehoboth Beach dental office to schedule an appointment with Dr. Curtis J. Leciejewski or Dr. John Sohonage.
 We are proud to provide different options for replacing teeth, restoring your smile and oral functions, and giving your appearance a fresh look.

 - What Are Complete and Partial Dentures?

 - Caring for Your Dentures

 - Are You Ready to Improve Your Smile?